 To turn off just one of the projectors, or to turn it back on, touch the interactive monitor, which brings up the control ribbon at the bottom of the display.
 Press the [. . .] icon, in the bottom right corner.
 This brings up the Settings options, and the options at the right side will include a button for each projector, to turn it on or to turn it off.

-When you are finished using the classroom technology, please turn the system off, to conserve resources.
+When you are finished using the classroom technology, please turn the projector off, to conserve resources.

 - Desktop PC